malls/jira/README.md

 Browser opener for tickets in Jira.
-If your branch name matches your ticket name, `jira` in your terminal will open the ticket in your browser.
+If your branch name either matches or is prefixed with your ticket name, `jira` in your terminal will open the ticket in your browser.

 In your `.zshrc` or whereever, set an environment variable `export JIRA_DOMAIN="whateversubdomain"`.